awwdumbnoob/scuba-planner/src/ReadMe.txt

 This application takes your dive information and our program will read the padi dive table and return to you how you should plan your dive

+To use, please compile PadiDiveTable.java and ScubaDive.java with a runtime environment of 1.7 or later.
+Execute ScubaDive to bring up the GUI.

 DISCLAIMER:WE are not liable for any injury or death that may occur from the data given by this application